 Non-salt ice melt is used on park pathways during icy conditions.

 Alcohol cannot be brought into Brooklyn Bridge Park.
-Alcohol is available for purchase at Concessions within the Park, but must be consumed within that concession.
+Alcohol is available for purchase at some Park concessions, but must be consumed within that concession location.

 No, drones are not permitted in the Park.

 For information on the NYC Ferry please visit their website.
 For information on the Governors Island Ferry, please visit their website.

 Yes, permit applications for wedding ceremonies are available.
 Wedding ceremonies can be held on the on the Pier 1 Granite Prospect, on the Empire Fulton Ferry boardwalk and at the Main Street pebble beach only.
 Permits are required.
 Please see our Permits section of the website for more information.